InfinityRift/vg-match-analysis/plans.md

    Professors](http://www.ratemyprofessors.com/) and add all the faculty.
    Then add links from each of their output to go complain/brag about grades you got from them.
- * Add a link from the grading screen to ask for the faculty to grade your teammates and/or enemies in the same match.

 ## Quality of code improvements